microsoft/nn-Meter/docs/builder/prepare_backend.md

 ### Step 1: Create a Package for the Customized Backend

 After preparing the backend class, users should also prepare a default config file in yaml format if there is any modifiable configs.
-This config file will be copied to workspace when running `nn-meter create --customized-workspace`.
+This config file will be copied to workspace when running `nn-meter create --customized-workspace <path/to/place/workspace/> --backend <backend-name>`.
 Users can refer to [the Configuration of TFLite and OpenVINO](#prepare-configuration-file) as a reference. nn-Meter suggests users to gather all code of backend and default config files in a package with a predefined location.
 The folder should contain all relevant classes, such as `Parser` and `Profiler`.
 A folder will be treated as a package with a `__init__.py` file added.
 Here is a demo of folder structure:

 ``` text
 ./customized_backend/